The Assassination of Gianni Versace: Fact-checking Episode 6

 Thrifty pharmacy

 Norman’s investigation into Andrew was spot-on, including Cunanan’s time as a Thrifty pharmacy clerk in San Diego.
 That’s affirmed in the San Diego Reader blog, the FBI files, and New York Times interviews with police, among other sources.
-You won’t find that particular storefront there any longer, but if you’re ever in and around Rancho Bernardo, you can still snag some “thrifty” ice cream.
-At Rite-Aid.
+You won’t find that particular storefront there any longer, but if you’re ever in and around Rancho Bernardo, you can still snag some “Thrifty” ice cream.
+At Rite Aid.

 What They Took Liberties With